JinYoung-Shin/proj2017/README.md

 Apllication of RNN on multi-connectivity environment
 : Apply the developed RNN to multi-connectivity environment.
 Test real performance and compare with the expected result.

+4. Expectancy Effect

+	By applying RNN algorithm on multi-connectivity, we can expect to gain more performance on connection speed.
+With the gained performance, it could be adopted on edge computing node.
+Nodes are about to be more split when we are on edge computing, so characteristic of RNN would help building smooth communicating networks.

+	This research would cause improve performance of LPWAN especially in sorting and scheduling of requests.
+The enhanced performance in network managing technology would contribute to maintain stable network in edge computing.

+	Edge computing is now a inevitable technology for enterprise or service agent to offer more rapid, available, scalable service.
+This research would help establishing fine connectivity management in Edge computing world.